AdaCore/training_material/courses/ada_essentials/013_hello_world/01-canonical_first_program.rst

 .. container:: animate 7-

    * :ada:`end` - used to end a block of statements.
-It's optional to add the name of the block you are ending.
+It's optional to add the name of the block you are ending

 --------------------------------------
 Note on GNAT File Naming Conventions